 - Between May and September, camp alongside the longest wall in the world and wake up to a sunrise to remember!

-For those continuing, board the night train to Hangzhou
+For those continuing on the full 25-day tour, board the night train to Hangzhou

 - After leaving Beijing, the tour will head the famous West Lake in Hangzou, A UNESCO Heritage site